richardatval/www.communitycapacity.co.uk/_posts/2016-07-22-thornton-stroke-and-disability-club.md

 ### What is/was the problem?

-The villages of Bagworth and Thornton have a high percentage of elderly people and social isolation is an issue that was identified by CCB volunteers.
-Social isolation is particularly an issue for people who have suffered a stroke or have a disability.
+CCB volunteers identified that the villages of Bagworth and Thornton have a high percentage of elderly people and social isolation.
+Social isolation is a particular issue for people who have suffered a stroke or have a disability.

-Sharon, who lives in Thornton commented on the gap in services in the area:
+Sharon, who lives in Thornton, commented on the gap in services in the area:

 > There isn’t a club or a service to support elderly people or people with a disability in Thornton.
 In particular, there isn’t a service for people who have been affected by stroke and their carers.